 Difficulties in communicating can have an impact on our friendships.
-People may not know how to support a conversation or friendship with someone who cannot speak or communicate.
-It can be difficult to make plans to see friends, or to go out when it is necessary to rely on someone else to make the arrangements..
+People may not know how to support a conversation or friendship with someone who may have difficulty speaking or communicating.
+It can be difficult to make plans to see friends, or to go out when it is necessary to rely on someone else to make the arrangements.